 Think about which strategies will work for you.

-3. Practice: Taking The SAT Reading As Part Of The Whole SAT
+Strategy 3: Practice Taking SAT Reading as Part of the Whole SAT

-Another point to keep in mind: you’ll most likely be taking the SAT on a Saturday morning, so if you’re not a morning person, be extra sure to do some practice Reading sections in the morning to give yourself a good idea of your energy levels.
-If you’re more sluggish in the mornings in general, your reading speed will probably be affected as well; taking practice tests in the afternoon may not give you an accurate picture of how quickly you can complete the SAT Critical Reading section under real test conditions.
+If you’re more sluggish in the mornings in general, your reading speed will probably also be slower.
+It's okay to take some or most of your practice tests in the afternoon if that's when you have the most time, but exclusively doing this may not give you an accurate picture of how quickly you can complete the SAT Reading section under real test conditions.

 If you really have trouble with reading in time-constrained situations, you might qualify for special testing accommodations.
-It's unlikely that prepping for and taking the SAT would be the first time you notice that you have major problems with reading; however, it could be the first time you wouldn't be able to compensate for it in other ways (for instance, spending hours and hours on homework and extra credit to make up for low test scores).
+It's unlikely that prepping for and taking the SAT will be the first time you notice you have major problems with reading; however, it may be the first time you won't be able to compensate for it in other ways (like spending hours and hours on homework and extra credit to make up for low test scores).

 Now, go forth and read!